braydonf/nostr-key-change/specification.md

 `draft` `optional` `author:braydonf`

-This NIP defines the protocol that SHOULD BE implemented by clients to handle a key migration and revocation of a key.
+This NIP defines the protocol that SHOULD BE implemented by clients and relays to handle a key migration and revocation of a key.
 This specification uses one or multiple methods to verify the successor key, if specified, including a social graph, backup recovery keys and side-channel identity anchor points.

 ## Backup Keys